pchudzik/blog.pchudzik.com/content/post/2017/spock-groups.md

 # Summary

-Using junit categories works exactly as expected ;).
-It's not yet perfect because it's impossible to run only uncategorized tests (which is actually really easy with spock RunnerConfiguration), but with a bit of effort it should be possible to exclude all groups and run only uncategorized tests.
+Using JUnit categories works exactly as expected ;).
+It's not yet perfect because it's impossible to run only uncategorized tests (which is actually really easy with Spock RunnerConfiguration), but with a bit of effort, it should be possible to exclude all groups and run only uncategorized tests.

-It’s worth mentioning that it’s not the only way of grouping spock tests in gradle.
-You can use [RunnerConfiguration](http://spockframework.org/spock/javadoc/1.0/spock/config/RunnerConfiguration.html) to achieve exactly the same behaviour (not sure if --tests will work).
+It’s worth mentioning that it’s not the only way of grouping Spock tests in Gradle.
+You can use [RunnerConfiguration](http://spockframework.org/spock/javadoc/1.0/spock/config/RunnerConfiguration.html) to achieve exactly the same behavior (not sure if --tests will work).
 Examples on how to use RunnerConfiguration for test grouping: http://wordpress.transentia.com.au/wordpress/2014/04/23/using-spock-configuration-in-grails/ <br/>
 http://mrhaki.rblogspot.com/2015/08/spocklight-including-or-excluding.html